urszulaak/eConsultation/README.md

 4. In browse conncet with: http://localhost/phpmyadmin/

-5. Import database: Soon I will add the file
+5. Import database from econsultationdb.sql